ShawnSidoruk/slate/source/index.html.md

 This method is used to void (cancel) a previously authorized Wager.
 Additional contextual information can be provided when voiding the Wager, such as a reason for why the Wager was voided.

 <aside class="warning">
-A wager can not be voided after it has been settled; instead a Rollback should be performed.
+A wager cannot be voided after it has been settled; instead a Rollback should be performed.
 </aside>

 ### URI Parameters